semiprime/pygenda/docs/known_issues.md

   (In tests, with .ics file, file writing is slow; with CalDAV server re-sorting the lists is slow.)

-* "Find" function is rudimentary/placeholder (no options, doesn't search todo items, can't jump to entries from results, not progressive ...).
+* "Find" function is rudimentary/placeholder (no options, just searches for full string, only searches in the Summary, can't jump to entries from results, not progressive, order of results is not useful, ...)

 * No "Import" function (e.g. to import iCal events from an email).
   Also, how do we share events - "export"?